 Prepare to pack the refrigerated/ambient specimens in the same Styro.
 The lid of the Styro has a pink label to indicate Refrigerate Specimens and a white label to indicate Ambient Specimens.
 Specimens should be in temperature color-coded bags that should match the color of the label on the Styro lid.
 Put on gloves prior to placing the specimen bags into the Styros.

 Use the same refrigerated Styro, however:

-Frozen cool pack helps keep specimens from becoming too warm.
+The frozen cool pack helps keep specimens from becoming too warm.

-Reminder – Do not use dry ice to freeze the cool pack; if dry ice is your only option, then remove the cool pack from the dry ice three hours before use.
+Reminder: Do not use dry ice to freeze the cool pack.
+If dry ice is your only option, then remove the cool pack from the dry ice three hours before use.

 Mayo Medical Laboratories provides clients with special containers for stool specimens.
 We prefer that stool specimens be packed in these containers.
 Any substitute containers must have a screw cap and be leakproof.
 A special 10-lb Styro in its own box is used for shipping one or two stool containers.
 Large-volume stool containers must not be mixed with other specimens.
 They must be shipped in a separate Styro.
 Special stool containers may be located in the client’s freezer or refrigerator.

 The procedure for packing stool containers is as follows: